 How to Claim Compensation from Air Corsica

-It’s crucial to know the process of claiming the compensation you’re eligible for under EU Regulation 261/2004.
+It’s essential to understand how to claim the compensation you’re eligible for under EU Regulation 261/2004.
 Here’s how to do it:

-- Fill in our form.
-You’ll need to provide details like your flight number, date, and the problem you faced.
+- Complete this form.
+You’ll need to provide details including your flight number, date, and what went wrong.

 - Let our experts help you.
-Once you submit the form, our team will manage the process.
-We understand the EU laws comprehensively and will do our best to secure your compensation.
+Once you submit the form, our team will take over.
+We understand the EU laws comprehensively and will make every effort to secure your compensation.
 You are only charged if we win your case.

-Don’t forget that it is your right as a passenger to claim compensation for a delayed or cancelled flight.
-No matter whether your flight was delayed as a result of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances including inclement weather or air traffic control decisions, you are entitled to compensation.
+Remember that you have the right as a passenger to claim compensation for a delayed or cancelled flight.
+Regardless of whether your flight was delayed due to operational reasons or mechanical problems, if it was not caused by extraordinary circumstances including inclement weather or air traffic control decisions, you are entitled to compensation.

 Which Air Corsica Flights are Covered by EU261?

-The air passenger protection regulations of the European Union have a wide-ranging scope.
-They apply to all flights departing from an airport in an EU member state and any flight coming into an airport within an EU country if the flight is operated by an EU airline.
+The air passenger protection regulations of the European Union are comprehensive in scope.
+They apply to all flights departing from an airport in an EU member state and to all flights arriving at an airport within an EU country when an EU-based airline operates the flight.

 Itinerary | Covered by EU 261 |